 Oahu is home to over 180 public schools, and the majority of them are among the top in the state.
 There are 133 elementary schools, 36 middle schools, and 33 high schools located among the communities on the island.
-There are also private schooling options, like Punahou K-12, where President Obama attended.
+There are also private schools in Oahu, like Punahou K-12, where President Obama attended.

 Hospitals and Health Centers

 Adventist Health Castle (formerly Castle Medical Center)